 - Luxardo cherries and juice

-- 1 cup brewed black tea (we love Kusmi Anastasia)
+- 1 cup brewed black tea (I love Kusmi Anastasia)

-- ½ oz Spiced Simple Syrup (or more, to taste)- recipe below
+- ½ oz Spiced Simple Syrup (recipe below, or add more to taste)

 - 1 oz whiskey